-Keratoconus generally first affects people ages 10 to 25.
-It is more common in individuals with conditions that cause itchy eyes such as hay fever, eczema and allergies.
-While patients can have a genetic predisposition to the disease, it is often random.
-Eye rubbing is a risk factor for both developing keratoconus and its progression.
+It is commonly found in people with conditions that cause itchy eyes such as hay fever, eczema, and allergies.
+Eye rubbing is a risk factor for developing keratoconus and its progression.
 It is also more likely to progress in younger patients.
+While patients can have a genetic predisposition to the disease it is often random.

-Two minimally invasive procedures used to treat keratoconus are kerarings and ultraviolet corneal crosslinking.
+Two minimally invasive procedures used to treat keratoconus are ultraviolet corneal crosslinking and kerarings.

 - Kerarings are clear, semicircular rings inserted within the cornea to restore it to a more normal curve and improve vision.
 Kerarings are generally used when the disease is moderate.
 The procedure is safe and minimally invasive.